 In scripts you can change the priority for a VoiceBroadcastTrigger with the

 var trigger = GetComponent<VoiceBroadcastTrigger>(); trigger.Priority = ChannelPriority.High;

-Alternatively if you are directly using channels instead of using the trigger behaviours you can set the priority when the channel is created, and then modify it from the channel object at any time:
+Alternatively if you are directly using channels from scripts instead of using the trigger components you can set the priority when the channel is created, and then modify it from the channel object at any time:

 var comms = GetComponent<DissonanceComms>(); //Create the channel with an explicit priority var channel = comms.RoomChannels.Open("Room Name", priority: ChannelPriority.High); //Change the priority channel.Priority = ChannelPriority.Medium; //Close the channel channel.Dispose();